Professor John Horgan / Article reproduced from From The Sunday Times, February 15, 2009

 We employ Police to catch criminals and judges to sentence them.
 If journalists don’t think these institutions are doing their job properly, criticism is in order: that is what a free press is for.
 But there are a couple of reasons why journalism should stop short of operating on the basis that it could do a better job of either.

 Justice should be the currency of the courts and the Police.
 Synthetic anger, trials by media and invitations to moral panic are no substitute.
-Worse, they run the risk of deadening the sensibilities of readers so that, when the wolf is really at the door, they will be unable to distinguish the hype from the reality
+Worse, they run the risk of deadening the sensibilities of readers so that, when the wolf is really at the door, they will be unable to distinguish the hype from the reality.

 If we are encouraged to believe that criminals are beyond redemption and have no human rights, what is the point of a probation service?
 Is inflicting collateral damage on the innocent families of those who have broken the law worth thinking about, or is it simply a question of an eye for an eye, a tooth for a tooth?
 Is vengeance preferable to justice?